apptainer/apptainer-userdocs/apptainer_and_docker.rst

 host images for use as Docker containers.
 Apptainer has from the outset emphasized the importance of interoperability with Docker.
 As a consequence, this section of the Apptainer User Docs first makes its sole focus interoperabilty with Docker.
 In so doing, the following topics receive attention here:
 - Application of Apptainer action commands on ephemeral containers derived from public Docker images
-- Converting public Docker images into Apptainer's native format for containerization, namely the Apptainer Image Format (SIF)
+- Converting public Docker images into Apptainer's native format for containerization, namely the Singularilty Image Format (SIF)
 - Authenticated application of Apptainer commands to containers derived from private Docker images
 - Authenticated application of Apptainer commands to containers derived from private Docker images originating from private registries
 - Building SIF containers for Apptainer via the command line or definition files from a variety of sources for Docker images and image archives